 The vagina and the external structures of the vulva naturally range in shape, color, and size.
 There are no specific types of vagina, but each person’s vagina will have its own characteristics.

 When it comes to anything related to bodies and sexual and reproductive health, most people wonder, “Am I normal?”
 The answer regarding the vagina is that there is a wide variety of healthy shapes, sizes, and colors.

 When people refer to the vagina, they usually mean the visible, external part of the genitals.
-The proper term for this area is the vulva.
+The anatomical term for this area is the vulva.

 The vulva includes many structures, such as the labia majora and labia minora, or inner and outer lips.
-These are folds of skin that surround the vaginal opening and the urethral opening.
+These are folds of skin that surround the vaginal and urethral openings.

 Taking this variety into account, some common characteristics of the vulva include:

 The outer lips of the vulva, or the labia majora, are longer in some people.
 The lips may hang low, and the skin may seem thin, or they may be thick and puffy.